CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Method

+We first brief SAM's image encoder and then introduce two tuning approaches in our CAT-SAM, including prompt tuning in CAT-SAM-T and lightweight adapters in CAT-SAM-A.

-High-frequency image information is also incorporated in CAT-SAM as the input of the adapter as in~\cite{liu2023explicit}.
-In this process, high-frequency components $I_{hfc}$ are first extracted from the input image $I$ using Fast Fourier Transform and its inverse.
+\begin{itemize}[noitemsep, topsep=0pt] \item[$\bullet$] \textbf{SAM's Image Encoder}, denoted as $\mathcal{V}$ with $K$ transformer layers $\{\mathcal{V}_i\}^K_ {i=1}$, first splits the input image $I$ of the size $(H,W)$ into $M$ fixed-size patches, and then projects them into patch embeddings $E_0\in\mathbb{R}^{M\times d_v}$.
+Patch embeddings $E_{i-1}$ are input to the $i^{th}$ transformer layer $(\mathcal{V}_{i})$ and sequentially processed through $K$ transformer layers: \item[$\bullet$] \textbf{CAT-SAM-T}: As illustrated in Fig.~\ref{fig:architectures} (a), we introduce a set of learnable tokens $\{P_i\in\mathbb{R}^{d_v}\}^{K-1}_{i=0}$ in the image encoder alongside the input patch embeddings.
+These new learnable tokens are introduced in each transformer layer of the image encoder $\mathcal{V}$ and updated through the adaptation process: \item[$\bullet$] \textbf{CAT-SAM-A}: As illustrated in~\cref{fig:architectures} (b), we introduce Adapters~\cite{houlsby2019parameter} to tune SAM's image encoder in CAT-SAM-A. The adapter is a lightweight sub-network that is inserted into each transformer layer, comprising a linear down-projection, a nonlinear activation function, a linear up-projection, and a residual connection.
+High-frequency image information is also incorporated in CAT-SAM as the input of the adapters as in~\cite{liu2023explicit}.
+In this process, high-frequency components $I_{hfc}$ are first extracted from the input image $I$ and then reversed to the space domain using the Fast Fourier Transform and its inverse.
 These components are then partitioned into small patches $I_{hfc}^p$ similar to the image patches.
-Subsequently, convolutional layers and linear layers are employed to independently project $I_{hfc}$ and the original image embeddings $E_0$ into $c$-dimensional features, yielding $F_{hfc}$ and $F_{pe}$, respectively.
-The result of element-wise addition of $F_{pe}$ and $F_{hfc}$ is then forwarded (as denoted "EVP" in Figure~\ref{fig:architectures} (b)) to the adapter $\mathrm{Adapt}_i$ for transformer layer $i$.
-The output is subsequently added element-wise to the original input of the transformer layer $i$:
+Subsequently, convolutional layers and linear layers project $I_{hfc}$ and the original image embeddings $E_0$ into $c$-dimensional features independently, yielding $F_{hfc}$ and $F_{pe}$, respectively.
+The result of element-wise addition of $F_{pe}$ and $F_{hfc}$ is then forwarded (as denoted "EVP" in~\cref{fig:architectures} (b)) to the adapter $\mathrm{Adapt}_i$ for transformer layer $i$.
+Finally, the output is added element-wise to the original input of the transformer layer~$i$: \end{itemize}

-\textbf{Decoder-Conditioned Joint Tuning.} To achieve decoder-conditioned joint tuning, we design a prompt bridge $\mathrm{PB}^A$ to map the HQ-Token $Q$ into an embedding $\tilde{P}^A=\mathrm{PB}^A(Q)$ of the same size as $F_{pe}$ and $F_{hfc}$.
-This embedding is element-wise added to the EVP before being fed to every adapter as follows: